Enjoy 20% off + a Free Pattern!

 When my mom began creating applique for her quilts, she did it all by hand, with needle-turn applique (which she still does, for very special designs).
 The results were gorgeous, but it was very time consuming.
 That began her quest for a more efficient technique that she could stitch by machine, but get the look of hand applique.
 She tried freezer paper methods, and many other foundations until she discovered what she was looking for.
 Finally, she developed, and perfected, her technique using a leave-in foundation, which is glue-basted to the applique piece.
 Then all of the applique pieces are glue-basted to the background fabric.
 Once the quilt is washed, like magic, the applique pieces look hand stitched.
 It's easy, fast, and the results are fantastic!

-My friend Alyssa, at Pile O' Fabric, has been hosting a wonderful Skill Builder Block of the Month series, on her blog.
-And guess what!?
-This month's blocks are applique!!
-Yippee!!!
-When, Alyssa asked me to teach her my mom's technique, to use for her BOM tutorial, I was thrilled.
-What a wonderful way to share this technique with so many quilters!
-When I saw the fabulous designs, I knew I wanted to do more to support Alyssa.
-So, I made some videos.
-At first, it was going to be just one little video on how to turn the edges of the pieces.
-But, it became much more than that.
-I put together an entire series of applique videos, walking you through the complete process from the first cut to the final stitch.
-The series supports Alyssa's designs, but the techniques, tips and tricks can be used for so much more.
+Pile O' Fabric, hosted a wonderful Skill Builder Block of the Month series on her blog quite back in 2014/2015, and I made these videos to support you as you learn and fine tune your turned edge applique skills.
+Unfortunately, I can't find the original BOM online. anymore, but my videos are still available to help you out.
+I put together an entire series of applique videos that walk you through the complete process from the first cut to the final stitch.
+The series supports Pile O' Fabric's designs, but the techniques, tips and tricks can be used for so much more.
 I focus on beginners, but I think many levels of quilters will gain something from watching.
 Did I mention that the videos are FREE?!
 Yep, they sure are.

 You can watch them here, or hop on over to YouTube.
 I really hope you enjoy them, and that they inspire you to find a place for a little applique in your life.